-SmartParents expert Dr Christopher Chong, an ob-gyn at Gleneagles Hospital, notes that the problem can start as early as the first trimester and should disappear by 16 weeks.
+SmartParents ob-gyn expert Dr Christopher Chong, notes that the problem can start as early as the first trimester and should disappear by 16 weeks.
 The culprit is the surge in the mum-to-be’s hormones like human chorionic gonadotropin (hCG).

 Certain kinds of food are also known to aggravate morning sickness in expectant women.
 Ob-gynDr Peter Chew advises that you avoid consuming spicy, fatty, fried or acidic foods.
 In fact, you should consume appetising foods that appeal in taste and smell and won’t trigger nausea and vomiting, he adds.